tendermario/python-sandbox/readme.md

 Read through commands.sh, it's basically all you need to get started.

-You probably just need to run commands.sh:
+You probably just need to source commands.sh:

 ```
 source commands.sh